We are signatory and bearer to a public trust for the protection of communities and consumers. To such

 COVID-19 is affecting many across the globe, and this is causing repercussion the world economy.
 This is written to help

 our teams around the world help client-organizations with the evolving situation and implications to business.
-While the outbreak is moving quickly, meaning that the information that follows it is not the latest.
+While the outbreak moved quickly, meaning that the information that follows it is not the latest and

+confusing at times.
 Regardless, it will help provide a business perspective to help ourselves and others.
-A first was VAAP - AWA procedure, which through the freedoms that we enjoy sets a guideline to carryout remote assessment-audits;
+Our VAAP - AWA (FDA based MDSAP guidance) procedure provides the freedoms that we enjoy sets a guideline to

 - Protection of your organization´s first line of defense is essential; these are the employees and workers.
 COVID-19 has been and is emotionally challenging.
 As change is constant affects our day-to-day